Curious About Green Banking?

 Online banking also gives you another benefit over traditional banking – you can automate your contributions to charitable environmental organizations.
 Several banks allow customers to commit pre-authorized gifts, which are monthly monetary pledges to charities of their choice through direct debit or credit card payments.

-Aspiration goes further by allowing customers to not just set up automatic recurring donations to charities but also purchase automatic carbon offsets.
-Each time our customers buy gas for their cars, our Planet Protection program calculates the carbon output of the gas and purchases carbon offsets automatically to neutralize the climate impact.
+Aspiration goes further by allowing customers to not just set up automatic recurring donations to charities but also help plant trees with each purchase.
+Each time our customers buy gas for their cars, our Planet Protection program calculates the carbon output of the gas and plants trees automatically to help neutralize the Carbon impact.

-Similarly, our Plant Your Change program rounds up every transaction made to the nearest dollar and plants carbon offset trees using the spare change.
+Similarly, our Plant Your Change program rounds up every transaction made to the nearest dollar and plants trees using the spare change.

 Leave Your Bank for a More Ethical Alternative

 With a green bank account, you’ll have access to environmentally-friendly products that help you grow your wealth and reduce your climate footprint.
-At Aspiration, we offer savings accounts that give customers up to 1.00% APY on their deposits with no ATM, overdraft, and deposit fees.
+At Aspiration, we offer accounts that gives customers up to 5.00% APY on their savings ($10k balance with a spend requirement) with no ATM, overdraft, and no deposit fees.

 What Is the Future of Green Banking?

-The green banking movement may be young but it’s growing fast enough to potentially replace traditional fossil fuel investment strategies.
+The green revolution may be young.
+But it’s growing fast enough to potentially replace traditional fossil fuel investment strategies.

 Just a decade ago, leading environmentalists were calling on financial institutions to divest from oil, natural gas, shale, and tar sands projects.
 Today, nearly $14.5 trillion has been committed to the fossil fuel divestment effort.